 The choice of HSA investment tools differs among plan custodians.
 Some HSAs are merely savings accounts that do not earn much interest.
 Shop around for a plan with quality investment options and low costs.

-Remember, though, that FDIC-insured savings accounts are protected up to $250,000, but stocks and other investments do not have that safeguard.
+Remember that FDIC-insured savings accounts are protected up to $250,000, but stocks and other investments don’t have that safeguard.